sudo-change/Sudo-obsession/_posts/2022-01-18-See-Your-Beast.md

  >you will only see your beast only if you really really want to

-why against me , we can be friends. embrace me my friend i will be with you
+why against me, embrace me my friend i will be with you

 iam Cold, embrace me my friend i will take You to places that you never been